AnyLog-co/documentation/sql setup.md

 * [Configuring a local database](#configuring-a-local-database) on a node
 * Issuing a [SQL command](#sql-commands)
 * The metadata layer
-* Query of data using the network protocol
+* SQL command and query of local data
+* Monitoring the tables in a local database

 # Configuring a local database